WaveELD/old/README.md

-# old
-Old versions of docs, sims etc
+This repository contains old versions of docs, sims etc.